Installation¶

 You only need one key

-You can also pass the key at client construction:
+Or pass the key at client construction:

 Don't hard-code keys in source files